awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 + An existing Amazon EKS cluster service IAM role\.
 If you don't have the role, you can follow [Amazon EKS IAM roles](security_iam_service-with-iam.md#security_iam_service-with-iam-roles) to create one\.

 **To create your cluster with the console**

+1. \(Optional\) [Assume an appropriate role for creating the cluster](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html)\.
+The IAM entity \(user or role\) that creates a cluster is permanently added to the Kubernetes RBAC authorization table as the administrator with `system:masters` permissions\.
+If you created a dedicated IAM role, you can use that role in this step\.
+These steps create an AWS CLI profile to automate assuming the role\.
+For more information, see [https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html)\.

 1. Open the Amazon EKS console at [https://console\.aws\.amazon\.com/eks/home\#/clusters](https://console.aws.amazon.com/eks/home#/clusters)\.